jesnor/rc-pool/README.md

 ## Pool Capacity

 When an RcPool is created it allocates one page with a fixed number of item slots.
 When inserting a new item there's an option to dynamically allocate a new slot page if there are no free slots in any of the current pages.
-The number of slots that newly allocated pages gets can be changed at any time.
+The number of slots in newly allocated pages can be changed at any time.

 Since there's no way of knowing how many weak references exists for slot in a page, a page can never be free'd and thus the pool capacity will never shrink.